 If you've already got a handset, SIM-only deals are available from Virgin Mobile too.
 They all operate on a 30-day basis, so you can upgrade, downgrade, or switch around your allowance at any point.
 And they're not bad value either.

 Both SIM-only and handset contracts come in the same choice of tariffs, with allowances that range from 300MB of data for a light user up to 20GB for the bona fide smartphone addict.
-The price of each plan changes depending on your handset, of course.
+Those who take broadband from the provider also get access to a truly unlimited data option.

 Pay-as-you-go SIMs are available from Virgin Mobile as well, if you don't use your phone much.